rackerlabs/technical-blog/_posts/2020-06-04-flight-to-the-cloud.md

 attachments, and our relationship with machines.
 The growth of technological advancement seems unstoppable and unbreakable.

-The field of predictive analysis and data science is taking over the superstitions and predicting the future with surprising accuracy.
+The field of predictive analysis and data science is taking over superstitions and predicting the future with surprising accuracy.
 Even our movies, web series, and TV sitcoms are commenting on these topics.

-You might say AI is the new electricity but consider the implications.
+You might say AI is the new electricity, but consider the implications.
 As the creation of electricity depended on coal and oil at the beginning of the 20th century, current AI and ML developments depend on data.
 The cloud plays a significant role in the future of AI and ML because so much data lives in the